Homes for Londoners Board

 - a task-and-finish work programme for policy development and innovation

-Mark Boleat has been an elected member of the City of London since 2002 and Chairman of its Policy and Resources Committee since May 2012.
+Sir Mark Boleat has been an elected member of the City of London since 2002 and was Chairman of its Policy and Resources Committee from May 2012 to 2017.

 Outside the City, Mark holds a portfolio of non-executive positions.
 He is Chairman of the Housing and Finance Institute and Yatterbox Ltd and a member of PwC's Advisory Board.
 Among the previous positions he has held are Director General of the Building Societies Association (1986-93), the Council of Mortgage Lenders (1989-93) and the Association of British Insurers (1993-99).
 He has also been a non-executive director of a number of commercial companies including Countryside Properties, Comino, Travelers Insurance Company, Scottish Mutual, Scottish Provident and Abbey National Life and a board member of the Housing Corporation, the Gibraltar Financial Services Commission, the National Consumer Council and the Regulatory Policy Committee.
 From 1999 to 2012 he ran his own consulting business, Boleat Consulting, specialising in regulation, public policy and housing finance.
 His clients included international agencies, governments and corporations.
 He has published a number of books on housing finance, regulation and trade associations.

 Mike was appointed Transport Commissioner in September 2015 overseeing the largest integrated Transport Authority in the world.

 He joined London Underground (LU) in 1989 and became chief operating officer in 2003.
 He left London Underground to run Heathrow Airport during a massive transformation and passenger improvement programme.